opt-out-tools/start-here/CONTRIBUTING.md

   can do this.
 - **Backend development:**
-  - If you'd like to help us with the architecture behind the **Opt Out** browser extension, please head out to our [public_api](https://github.com/opt-out-tools/public_api) repository to know how you can do this.
+  - If you'd like to help us with the architecture behind the **Opt Out** browser extension or our website, please head out to our [public_api](https://github.com/opt-out-tools/public_api) repository to know how you can do this.
   - If you'd like to help us improve our machine learning pipeline and model, please